 Image credit: Pexels

 When you add up all the numbers, your monthly mortgage payment may seem like an affordable amount at the beginning of owning a home.
 Over time and due to a variety of reasons, you may find yourself having difficulty keeping up with your monthly mortgage payments.
 These payments should be 30 percent or less than your income, so a change in job or life situation can affect your ability to pay monthly and live comfortably.
 Luckily, there are often ways to lower these payments.
+If you haven’t gotten to the stage of getting a mortgage, learn more about Rates4u and how they can help get you the best rate for your mortgage.

 Extend your term